CamilaVHeuer/portfolio-database/README.md

 I am Camila Villalba Heuer, a chemical engineer and nuclear specialist, currently training in data analysis and database development.
 My goal is to integrate my engineering experience with the potential of the data world, creating solutions that combine technical rigor and practical value.

-Through these projects, I am building hands-on experience with relational database modeling, advanced SQL (including joins, subqueries, transactions, indexing, and performance optimization), and practical scenarios such as sales management, scheduling, and e-commerce.
+Through these projects, I am building hands-on experience with relational database modeling, advanced SQL (including joins, subqueries, transactions, indexing, stored procedures, and performance optimization), and practical scenarios such as sales management, scheduling, and e-commerce.
 My portfolio demonstrates my ability to design, implement, and analyze databases using real-world requirements and best practices.

 In this repository you will find practical projects that demonstrate my skills in designing, implementing, and querying databases, applying key SQL concepts in real and simulated scenarios.